jan-revay/initPC/CommonInitScripts/WiFi_router.md

 3. Turn "WiFi scan throttling" in Android Settings -> "Developer options" back on, if I turned it off during testing.
 4. Test the connection speed on all devices in multiple rooms of the flat.

 Note: Currently I've measured the speeds in all rooms with 2.4GHz and 5GHz WiFi, and 5GHz one is quicker, less congested and more stable everywhere in the flat.
-Also, the 5GHz connection is a lot quicker when I leave the house hence it shortens the glitch while switching to a mobile network (e.g. LTE).
+Also, the 5GHz connection/signal is lost quicker when I leave the house hence it shortens the glitch while switching to a mobile network (e.g. LTE).

 ## TODO - toread: